lyarnes/cs494-lab1/README.md

 - `g-color`: an optional parameter ( [0,1] ) to specify the amount of green that should be present in the color of the graph
 - `b-color`: an optional parameter ( [0,1] ) to specify the amount of blue that should be present in the color of the graph

+### Notes
+Some important features of these spirographs to note:
+- Typically, the outer radius must be exclusively larger than the inner radius.
+However, this program is not restricted to that physical limit that physical spirographs must abide by.
+This produces an interesting result, and is showcased in example 5.
+- The closer the trace-point value is the inner radius, the spikier the peaks of the resulting spirograph will be.
+So too then the closer to 0 the value is, the rounder the resulting spirograph will be.

 ### Examples
 Below are some example runs of the program with differing values for the radii and trace-point.
 All of the examples have the print-guide parameter set to true so you have a reference for where the outer circle is.